DLR-KI/md-multiline-table/README.md

 ```

 Running the GitLab CI locally is a bit more complicated.
-Is also requires Node.js as well as Docker installed and configured.
+It also requires Node.js as well as Docker installed and configured.

 ```bash
 npm exec gitlab-ci-local